 |Region||Central Otago, New Zealand||Vineyard||Estate-grown, single vineyard|

-The fruit was chilled overnight before crushing the next day typically as 2 and 4 tonne lots.
+The fruit was chilled overnight before crushing (25% whole bunch) the next day typically as 2 and 4 tonne lots.
 The crushed fruit was then cold soaked for 5-7 days after which it was allowed to warm as the natural yeast ferment took place.
-A whole bunch component was included (20%).
-Cooling was used to ensure the ferments peaked below 32ºC.
-The wine was then held warm (15-20ºC) post ferment to allow ongoing tannin integration.
+Cooling was used to ensure the ferments peaked below 32°C. The wine was then held warm (15-20°C) post ferment to allow ongoing tannin integration.
 After an average of 24 days on skins the wines were then pressed to tank where they were settled for 1–2 days before being racked into French oak hogsheads (33% new, 300 litre barrels).
-The wine was inoculated for malolactic fermentation which took place in the following spring, racked out of barrels prior to the 2016 vintage then returned to tank and barrels.
-It was filtered prior to bottling in November 2016.
+The wine was inoculated for malolactic fermentation which took place in the following spring, racked out of barrels prior to the 2017 vintage then returned to tank and barrels.
+It was filtered prior to bottling in November 2017.